ppeccin/WebMSX/doc/README.md

 WMSX.ROM = "files/Game.rom";      is the same as      http://webmsx.org?ROM=files/Game.rom
 ```

+**IMPORTANT:** Any parameter setting via Javascript must be done AFTER importing the `webmsx.js` file.

 Another important concept is the use of configuration **Presets**.
 Some configurations are a bit complicated and may require setting various parameters in conjunction.
 For those cases, its easier to use a Preset that will automatically set all the relevant parameters for a specific task.
 You may specify any number of Presets to be used by setting the `PRESETS` parameter, with a comma separated list of the Preset names to apply.
 For example:

 ```